pmuens/awesome-serverless/README.md

 - [Deep learning on Lambda - Part 1](https://tech.scrunch.com/blog/deep-learning-on-lambda-part-1-architecture-and-performance/) - Part 1 of a series of notes from a recently deployment of Deep Learning models on AWS Lambda.
 - [Coder-as-Accountant](https://thenewstack.io/coder-accountant-serverless-systems-design-based-costing-models/) - How serverless costs are calculated and why the coder turns into an accountant because of that.
 - [Microsoft Azure Event Grid now GA](https://thenewstack.io/microsoft-azure-event-grid-goes-live/) - Post about the GA of Microsoft Azure Event Grid.
+- [Announcing the GA of Azure Event Grid](https://azure.microsoft.com/en-us/blog/announcing-the-general-availability-of-azure-event-grid/) - Announcement blog post about the GA of Microsoft Azure Event Grid.

 ## Screencasts